UniversalDependencies/docs/workgroups/mwe.md

 It concerns mainly complex prepositions, complementizers and determiners.

-Currently this relation is used too extensively because many of these function words are actually syntactically transparent such as "on top of", "top of the range"
+Currently this relation is used too extensively because many of these function words are actually syntactically transparent such as "on top of", "top of the range". <span style="color:blue">**Joakim:** As noted above, they may be syntactically transparent but they are nevertheless irregular in that they lack articles.</span>

 Three main changes:

-- If the expression is syntactically transparent, `fixed` should no longer be used.
+- If the expression is syntactically transparent, `fixed` should no longer be used. <span style="color:blue">**Joakim:** This needs to be made more precise.
+Is transparent the same as regular (see comments above)=</span>
 - Prepositions that are in the valency of a governing expression are never considered as part of the governing expression.
+<span style="color:blue">**Joakim:** I don't understand what this means.
+It sounds like you are saying that "on" in "I depend on you" should not be part of "depend", which seems correct but not directly relevant to this topic.
+Please help me.</span>
-- To cover all cases in different languages, we simply reserve `fixed` for all headless constructions that are not permutable, understandable for the annotator, not foreign, and do not form a PROPN or NOUN.
+- To cover all cases in different languages, we simply reserve `fixed` for all headless constructions that are not permutable, understandable for the annotator, not foreign, and do not form a PROPN or NOUN. <span style="color:blue">**Joakim:** This seems much more permissive than the other changes and seems to imply that also regular constructions can be annotated with `fixed`.
+I don't see how this is going to help consistency or reduce the number of constructions that are annotated with `fixed` (which I also think we should do).</span>

-If we regularize an existing `fixed` MWE, we use the same dual MWEPOS/INMWE feature encoding, introduced above for `fixed`, to keep the information of the extent of the MWE in the treebank (excluding the case/preposition sub-categorization)
+If we regularize an existing `fixed` MWE, we use the same dual MWEPOS/INMWE feature encoding, introduced above for `fixed`, to keep the information of the extent of the MWE in the treebank (excluding the case/preposition sub-categorization). <span style="color:blue">**Joakim:** Again, note that this is not available in v2.</span>

 Currently, in many languages, many of the multi-word prepositions and determiners that form semantic units are already annotated compositionally, often with the noun as the head.
 For example